rhomobile/rhomobile-docs/eb/en/edge/api/File.md

 ####Returns
 Synchronous Return:

-* ARRAY :
-<p>Array of directory entry names.
-If directory is empty array of size 0 will be returned.</p>
+* ARRAY : Array of directory entry names.
+If directory is empty array of size 0 will be returned.

 ####Platforms